ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

     * Hosted within the same or multiple service sites.
     * Chained to provide a service using a variety of means.

-  : How a service is structured is out of the scope of CATS.
+  : How a service provider structures its services remains out of the scope of CATS.
-  : The same service can be provided in many locations; each of them constitutes a service instance.
+  : Service providers may provide the same service in many locations; each of them constitutes a service instance.

 Computing Service:
-  : An offering is made available by a service provider by orchestrating a set of computing resources.
+  : A service offered to a client by a service provider by orchestrating a set of computing resources.

 CATS Service ID (CS-ID):
  : An identifier representing a service, which the clients use to access it.
 See {{cats-ids}}.

 Service instance:
   : An instance of running resources according to a given service logic.
-  : Many such instances can be enabled by a service provider.
-Instances that adhere to the same service logic provide the same service.
+  : A service provider may enable many service instances that adhere to the same service logic to provide the same service.
-  : An instance is running in a service site.
-Clients’ requests are serviced by one or more of these instances.
+  : A service instance runs in a service site and one or more instances may service a Clients’ requests.

 Service site:
- : A location that hosts the resources that are required to offer a service.
+ : A location that hosts the resources that implement an offered service.
  : A service site may be a node or a set of nodes.
- : A CATS-serviced site is a service site that is connected to a CATS-Forwarder.
+ : A CATS-serviced site is a service site connected to a CATS-Forwarder.

 Service contact instance:
-  : A client-facing service function instance that is responsible for receiving requests in the context of a given service.
+  : A client-facing service function instance responsible for receiving requests in the context of a given service.
   : A service contact instance can handle one or more service instances.
-  : Steering beyond a service contact instance is hidden to both clients and CATS components.
+  : Steering beyond a service contact instance remains transparent to both clients and CATS components.
-  : A service request is processed according to the service logic (e.g., handle locally or solicit backend resources).
+  : A service contact instance processes a client's service request a according to the service logic (e.g., handle locally or solicit backend resources).
-  : A service contact instance is reachable via at least one Egress CATS-Forwarder.
+  : A service contact instance must be reachable via at least one Egress CATS-Forwarder.
-  : A service can be accessed via multiple service contact instances running at the same or different locations (service sites).
+  : Clients may access a service via multiple service contact instances running at the same or different locations (service sites).
   : A service contact instance may dispatch service requests to one or more service instances (e.g., a service contact instance that behaves as a service load-balancer).

 CATS Service Contact Instance ID (CSCI-ID):
  : An identifier of a specific service contact instance.
 See {{cats-ids}}.

 Service request:
  : A request to access or invoke a specific service.
-Such a request is steered to a service contact instance via CATS-Forwarders.
+CATS-Forwarders steer a service request to a service contact instance.
- : A service request is placed using service-specific protocols.
+ : Clients must place a service request using service-specific protocols.
- : Service requests are not explicitly sent by clients to CATS-Forwarders.
+ : Clients direct service requests to a CS-ID without explicit knowledge of CATS-Forwarders.

 CATS-Forwarder:
- : A network entity that steers traffic specific to a service request towards a corresponding yet selected service contact instance according to provisioned forwarding decisions.
-These decisions are supplied by a C-PS, which may or may not be on the CATS-Forwarder.
+ : A network entity that steers traffic specific to a service request towards a corresponding yet-selected service contact instance according to provisioned forwarding decisions.
+A C-PS makes such decisions, which may or may not be on the CATS-Forwarder.
  : A CATS-Forwarder may behave as an Ingress or Egress CATS-Forwarder.

 Ingress CATS-Forwarder:
  : An entity that steers service-specific traffic along a CATS-computed path that leads to an Egress CATS-Forwarder that connects to the most suitable service site that hosts the service contact instance selected to satisfy the initial service request.

 Egress CATS-Forwarder:
-: An entity that is located at the end of a CATS-computed path and which connects to a CATS-serviced site.
+: An entity located at the end of a CATS-computed path which connects to a CATS-serviced site.

 CATS Path Selector (C-PS):
- : A functional entity that selects paths towards service locations and instances and which accommodates the requirements of service requests.
+ : A functional entity that selects paths towards service locations and instances in order to accommodate the requirements of service requests.
 Such a path selection engine takes into account the service and network status information.
 See {{sec-cps}}.

 CATS Service Metric Agent (C-SMA):
- : A functional entity that is responsible for collecting service capabilities and status, and for reporting them to a CATS Path Selector (C-PS).
+ : A functional entity responsible for collecting service capabilities and status, and for reporting them to a CATS Path Selector (C-PS).
 See {{sec-csma}}.

 CATS Network Metric Agent (C-NMA):
- : A functional entity that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.
+ : A functional entity responsible for collecting network capabilities and status, and for reporting them to a C-PS.
 See {{sec-cnma}}.

 CATS Traffic Classifier (C-TC):
- : A functional entity that is responsible for determining which packets belong to a traffic flow for a specific service request.
-It is also responsible for forwarding such packets along a C-PS computed path that leads to the relevant service contact instance.
+ : A functional entity responsible for determining which packets belong to a traffic flow for a specific service request and for forwarding such packets along a C-PS computed path that leads to the relevant service contact instance.
 See {{sec-ctc}}.

 # CATS Framework and Components {#Framework-and-concepts}